Brand Names: Juxtapid

 You should not use lomitapide if you are allergic to it, or if:

-Some medicines can interact with lomitapide and should not be used at the same time.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Many drugs can interact and cause dangerous effects.
+Some drugs should not be used together with lomitapide.
+Your doctor may change your treatment plan if you also use:

 - crizotinib, imatinib;